miteshbkumar-ship-it/data_project_online_retail_transaction/README.md

 **Solution:**
 - Send them an email with a discount
 - Show them products similar to what they bought
-- Create a loyalty program
+- Create a loyalty programme

 **Goal:** Turn one-time buyers into repeat customers.